 There are a number of buildings that are still standing from the NATO bombings of Belgrade in 1999.
 One of the most visible sites is the Former Yugoslav Ministry of Defence located on both sides of Kneza Milosa street.
 On both sides of this street stands two very large complexes with extreme damage from 1999.

 This is Belgrade’s most famous ruin and protected site.
 We knew very little of the NATO bombings upon arrival in Belgrade.
 When we first arrived we walked past this building at night and thought “Holy crap, look at that building!”
 However, after a local communist tour, we were able to grasp some of the cities dark past.

 If you’re interested in more history from here you can also hop on bus 41 and go to the Museum of Yugoslav History for a more detailed look into…well, Yugoslav history.
 This is also the site of beloved Joseph Tito’s grave.

 The streets here are all cobblestoned and quaint, just walking them will put you in a timeless mood.
 The gem of Zemun is Gardoš, where the Gardoš Tower is located.
 There is no need to explain where this tower is, as you can’t miss it if you look up in Zemun.
 Climbing up the tower will cost all of $2, and it is surely worth the view overlooking the city.
 This is easily one of the best things to do in Belgrade.

 We spent a month in Belgrade at this wonderful AirBnB in Vracar (Click here for €2- off).
 Everyone – and I mean everyone wondered why the hell we spent an entire month here.
 Truly, I felt like this was the perfect city to get to know better and delve into Yugoslavia’s confusing past.
-Besides the history, there was plenty to do, see, drink, and eat.
+Besides the history, there was plenty to do in Belgrade, see, drink, and eat.

 Where are the Best Restaurants in Belgrade?